 - What is the Walmart U.S. Manufacturing Innovation Fund?

-Innovation is part of the heart and soul of Walmart.
-Before it was a buzzword, Walmart has had an unwavering commitment to innovation in its approach to business, leadership and focus on the customer.
-The Walmart U.S. Manufacturing Innovation Fund is a partnership between Walmart, the Walmart Foundation and the United States Conference of Mayors (USCM).
+The Walmart U.S. Manufacturing Innovation Fund is a collaboration between Walmart, the Walmart Foundation, and the United States Conference of Mayors (USCM).
 The Fund is focused on the development of U.S. manufacturing, with a specific goal of making it both easier and more competitive to make household goods in the U.S.

 - How will the Walmart U.S. Manufacturing Innovation Fund achieve this goal?

-Funding research in the manufacturing space in focus areas identified as major challenges is another way Walmart can facilitate and accelerate U.S. manufacturing.
+Funding research in the manufacturing space in focus areas identified as major challenges is another way Walmart and the Walmart Foundation can facilitate and accelerate U.S. manufacturing.
 The Fund will achieve this goal through grants that directly support applied research projects advancing innovative solutions to key challenges that, once addressed, can lower the cost of making consumer products in the U.S.

 - Who is eligible to receive funding from the Walmart U.S. Manufacturing Innovation Fund?

-- At least 50% of project teams must be based in the U.S.
+- At least 50% of project teams must be based in the U.S., with U.S.-based management

-- Project teams should seek sponsorship from the mayor of a USCM mayor when submitting full project proposals
+- Applicants must have the endorsement of a mayor of a USCM member city when submitting full proposals